pharo-open-documentation/pharo-wiki/General/MenuBar.md

 **Disable WorldMenu and Menubar**

-To disable both the menubar and the world menu it is possible to disable both of them individually, or it is also possible to change the setting `World menu pragma` to set an empty pragma. programmatically, it can be done this way:
+To disable both the menubar and the world menu it is possible to disable each of them individually, or to change the setting `World menu pragma` to set an empty pragma.
+Programmatically, it can be done this way:

 ```Smalltalk
 WorldState desktopMenuPragmaKeyword: ''